nikhil36/kubernetes/creating_dev_cluster/README.md

 Steps:
 1. Run `minikube start` to start the cluster.
-2. Run `kubectl version` to check verify that the command is working.
+2. Run `kubectl version` to verify that cluster is up and running.
 3. Run `kubectl cluster-info` to view cluster details.
     >Kubernetes control plane is running at https://127.0.0.1:54229